QubesOS/qubes-doc/configuration/http-filtering-proxy.md

 2. If necessary, adjust `/rw/config/tinyproxy/config` according to the man page for `tinyproxy.conf`.
    The included config file refuses the connection unless the host is white-listed in the filtering file, so this can be altered if one prefers to black-list connections.
-   One may also specify upstream proxies there.
+   One may also specify upstream proxies here.
    The file is a template file and the control script will replace `{name}` constructs in the file with actual parameters.
    In general, lines with `{}` should be preserved as is.